-A device more similar to modern units appeared in 1886, and to this day the electric motor continues to improve.
-Nowadays there are many types of electric motors, but these discoveries were key to the further development of motors.
+A device more similar to modern units appeared in 1886, and the electric motor continues to improve to this day.
+Nowadays, there are many types of electric motors, but these discoveries were vital to the further development of motors.

 Electric Motor Distribution Company

 HVH Industrial Solutions is a distributor of electric motors (and not only) located in New Jersey, USA.
 Our company works with such popular motor manufacturers as WEG, Elektrim, Toshiba, MGM, Aurora Motors, etc.